ices-eg/wg_WGEEL/Misc/data_call_2022/LT.md

 * 2 and 10 new values integrated (new group metrics)

 ## done
+## RE-InTEGRATION
+ New group metrics: 4 and 30 new values inserted in the group and metric tables
 ## Annex 3
 ### done
 * 1 new value integrated (series)